hl7-eu/laboratory/input/pagecontent/design-choice.md

 <p></p>
 </div>

-#### Pre-adoption of R5 rules for Document bundles
+#### Pre-adoption of R5 Rules for Document Bundles

-To support the described approach, this guide **pre-adopt the R5 rules for the inclusion of the resources in a document Bundle**:
+To support the described approach, this guide **pre-adopts the R5 rules for the inclusion of the resources in a document Bundle**:

 _"The document bundle SHALL include only: <..>
 The supporting information: Any resources that are part of the graph of resources that reference or are referenced from the composition set, either directly or indirectly (e.g. recursively in a chain)"_